 Summer 2018 BioTrain Internships:

 - Biotech BootCamp (required) – Tuesday, May 29 through Friday, June 1, and Monday, June 4, 8 am to 5 pm

 - Internship – June 5 to July 27 (about 30 hours/week; schedule determined by supervisor and intern)

 - Professional Development Luncheons – Mondays, 11:30 am to 12:30 pm (required)

 - Poster Presentation to HudsonAlpha community – Friday, July 27, 11 am to 1 pm

 The BioTrain Internship program is a part-time employment program.
 Interns should work no more that 30 hours per week for a total of nine weeks during the program.* All deductions required by federal and state law will be processed through payroll.
-Payroll is processed through direct deposit.
+Payroll will be processed twice during the internship: at the end of June and the end of July.
 Housing is available to a limited number of students who attend schools in the state of Alabama or are legal residents of the state of Alabama but do not reside within driving distance of HudsonAlpha.
 Housing is provided at no cost to the intern at the University of Alabama in Huntsville dormitories.

 HudsonAlpha does not issue college credit.
 However, we can work with your school to complete the necessary documentation so that you can receive credit through your institution.